Solvable Tuple Patterns and Their Applications to Program Verification: Tuple Patterns and Inference Algorithm

 Let $\Alpha$ be a set of letters, and \(\Vars\) a (countably infinite) set of variables.
 We assume that $\Alpha$ contains at least two distinct letters.
-For the purpose of representing a relation among lists, \(\Alpha\) is the set of possible list elements; for example, if we consider integer lists, then we let \(\Alpha\) be the set of natural numbers.
-Below we often write \(a,b,c,\ldots\) for elements of \(\Alpha\).
+For the purpose of representing a relation among lists, \(\Alpha\) is the set of possible list elements; for example, if we consider integer lists, then we let \(\Alpha\) be the set of integers.
+Below we often write \(a,b,c,\ldots\) for elements of \(\Alpha\). \iffull We write \(\dom(f)\) for the domain of a map \(f\). \fi